Hildorien/restaurant-ui/README.md

 # Restaurant Demo

-This is a Front-end React proyect with Bootstrap that simulates a web app to administer a Restaurant.
+This is a Front-end React proyect with Bootstrap that simulates a web app to manage a Restaurant.

 ## Usage